 - 2 tablespoons brandy

-- 2 teaspoons lemon juice (Use only if you're using fresh dark sweet cherries.
-Skip if using fresh sour cherries or canned red tart cherries.)
+- 2 teaspoons lemon juice (use only if using fresh dark sweet cherries)

 For the chocolate ganache layers: